Stephen D. Meriney, Ph.D.

 Electrical measurements of transmitter release and calcium imaging in nerve terminals: We use microelectrode recordings of transmitter release, in combination with high-resolution calcium imaging in adult motor nerve terminals to examine the characteristics and modulation of the calcium entry that controls transmitter release at the synapse.
 We have developed a method for imaging the spatial distribution of calcium entry following a single action potential stimulus.
 Using this approach, we have provided evidence that a very small subset of the available calcium channels opens in the nerve terminal with each stimulus.
 We hypothesize that transmitter release is triggered by the opening of single calcium channels in these nerve terminals and have begun to study the modulation of this process.
 We are interested in the mechanisms that control calcium entry and how this entry triggers transmitter release.
 Calcium imaging experiments are combined with microelectrode recordings of the magnitude of transmitter release, and MCell computer models of ion diffusion and binding reactions within the nerve terminal, to aid in the interpretation of data collected.

-Transmitter release in control and disease model mouse motor nerve terminals: We have been using mouse neuromuscular preparations to study the regulation of transmitter release in both normal mice, and those that have been passively-transferred the disease Lambert-Eaton Myasthenic syndrome.
+Transmitter release in control and disease model mouse motor nerve terminals: We use mouse neuromuscular preparations to study the regulation of transmitter release in both normal mice, and neuromuscular disease models (including Lambert-Eaton Myasthenic syndrome and Spinal Muscular Atrophy).
 In addition, we also use con-focal imaging of neuromuscular junctions stained with various antibodies directed against presynaptic proteins to characterize the presence and distribution of relevant molecules.
 This work furthers our understanding of calcium-dependent mechanisms, and is part of our effort to evaluate the effects of novel calcium channel agonists that might be of therapeutic benefit in diseases that result in neuromuscular weakness.

 Education & Training